 Theoretically, N fertilizer should be applied at a rate and timing that are coincident with the demand curve by using very frequent or even continuous fertigation.
 Frequent fertigation with smaller amounts of N ensures soil N concentrations are always adequate for plant uptake while reducing the periods of high N concentration that may be subject to leaching loss in subsequent irrigation or rainfall events.
 Continuous fertigation, however, is often not practical as most growers do not currently have the facilities, water delivery schedules or engineering control to implement such a program.
 Furthermore, continuous fertigation may not be necessary, as the majority of mature orchards have relatively extensive root systems, which combined with low rainfall in season and careful irrigation strategies, means that N can be stored in the soil for subsequent root uptake.
 Therefore, short-term N excess will not substantially increase the potential for N loss by leaching below the root zone.
-Thus, lessfrequent fertilizations can be used effectively if irrigation and fertigation are well managed.
+Thus, less-frequent fertilizations can be used effectively if irrigation and fertigation are well managed.

-The challenge of retaining N in the root zone is greatest in orchards grown in light-textured soils. particularly where water moves below the root zone due to rainfall or irrigation management, or under conditions that develop a restricted root distribution.
+The challenge of retaining N in the root zone is greatest in orchards grown in light-textured soils, particularly where water moves below the root zone due to rainfall or irrigation management, or under conditions that develop a restricted root distribution.
 In these situations, it is very important to minimize the amount of residual N in the profile prior to leaching events (water application or rain greater than root zone soil-water holding capacity).

-Irrespective of the irrigation or fertigation system available, at least 80% of nutrients should be applied during the active tree growth period commencing in early spring (after leaf-out begins) and continuing through early hull split.
+Irrespective of the irrigation or fertigation system available, at least 80% of nutrients should be applied during the active tree growth period commencing in early spring (after leaf-out begins) and continuing through early hullsplit.
 A minimum of two fertilization events and, ideally, four or more should be initiated during this period, with the amount of each application proportional to the demand of the crop.
-An additional 20% of annual fertilization can be provided during the period after hulls split through early postharvest while leaves are still healthy.
+An additional 20% of annual fertilization can be provided during the period after hullsplit through early postharvest while leaves are still healthy.
 However, this decision should be made based upon the current-year yields, prior N fertilization rates and July leaf N values.

 All decisions of fertilization will be influenced by local environment and must be adjusted accordingly.
 For example, in regions with rainfall that may persist well into leaf-out, application to the soil may be problematic.
-Similarly, in areas with substantial rainfall growers must adopt practices that minimize the amount of N that resides in the soil at that time.
+Similarly, in areas with substantial rainfall soon postharvest, growers must adopt practices that minimize the amount of N that resides in the soil at that time.
 Pre- and postharvest foliar applications of N, as a substitute for soil applications, could be used to provide N to trees if yield and tissue sampling indicates a need.
 However, the implications of immediate pre-harvest foliar N on disease and vegetative regrowth in well-managed trees are not well studied.
+An online spreadsheet has been developed to provide orchard-specific fertilization guidelines (see below for the link), and a smartphone/tablet application is under development.

-Since yield estimates will not be available before mid- to late May, the primary opportunity for inseason fertilization rate adjustment is the period from early May through postharvest.
-A May yield estimate coincident with receipt of a May leaf analysis can be used to adjust fertilization rates for the remainder of the year to ensure efficient fertilization strategies.
+Since yield estimates will not be available before mid- to late April, the primary opportunity for in-season fertilization rate adjustment is the period from late April - May through postharvest.
+An April - May yield estimate coincident with receipt of an April leaf analysis can be used to adjust fertilization rates for the remainder of the year to ensure efficient fertilization strategies.